 provided by Nokia Networks, Kapsch CarrierCom, Funkwerk and Frequentis.

 These documents are the results of the activity cofinanced by the TEN-T E Agency Multi Annual Programme 2011-EU-60013-S (Activity 10 : “GSM-R Interoperability/compatibility testing” and Activity 5 “GSM-R Industry Group Support to ERA”).

-For information, the following references have also been provided to the Agency with information related to the providers internal activities:
+For information, the following references have also been made available to the Agency with information related to the providers’ internal activities:

 The documents Subset-093 (“GSM-R Interfaces — Class 1 requirements”) and O-2475 (“ERTMS GSM-R QoS test specification”) appear as “reserved” in the CCS TSI Application Guide.

 SS-093 version 2.3.0 and O-2475 version 3.0 are available here.
 A new version of these documents is being prepared.
 When these versions are available, the Application Guide indexes 5 and 37 will be updated.